decentralized-identity/thisdid/README.md

 | `algo`, `nfd`                       | **GoPlausible** → Godiddy → Archon             |
 | `iden3`                             | **Archon** → TypeScript DID Resolver → Godiddy |
 | _all others_                        | **TypeScript DID Resolver** → Godiddy → Archon |

+Only the first row has an implemented local TypeScript driver.
+For every other advertised method, the `local` step reports `notConfigured` and the mother continues to its configured upstream providers.
+A method in the broader catalog describes a routing policy, not a guarantee that every upstream deployment can resolve every identifier.

 Every response's `didResolutionMetadata` is extended with `route` (`local` for the TypeScript DID Resolver, or `upstream` for a remote resolver),